 What has Scottsdale done to prepare for dry conditions?

-Why are the golf courses still lush and green?
+are the golf courses using DRINKING WATER?

 Does Scottsdale promote water conservation?